SnorlaxYum/Simputer/contents/Terminal/20161208-hosted-by-gitlab.md

 ```

 I switched my DNS hosting to Cloudflare recently so I put Cloudflare CDN in front of this site.
 Cache everything and always online will help a lot to avoid this case......
 Not worried about a little decrease in the speed since Fastly makes it fast.

+## 2021-09-06 ~ Now: Cloudflare Pages

+Well, it's certainly not as fast as Github Pages.
+I just love its unlimited claims in its Pricing tab.
+Anyway after using for some days, I think it's okay.
+Another draw so far is that it seems Cloudflare Pages only support Github Integration......
+It would be nice if it supports Gitlab and self-hosted Git services......